SamoKopecky/GraphGame-java/README.md

 # GraphGame-java

-A graph game made as a homework for school.
+- A graph game made as a homework for school

-Java is required to play.
+- Maven and java required to build

-The folder /resources needs to be in the same folder as the .jar file or in the working directory.
-Works only only on linux systems.
+## How to compile
+- In the root directory of the project run `mvn compile` and `mvn package` to package into a jar file

+## How to run
+- In the root directory of the project run `java -jar target/GraphGame-1.0.jar`